Fauna of Ireland: Insects and other arthropods

-Calopteryx virgo, found only in the south of Ireland.

-There are an estimated 11,500 species of insect recorded in Ireland (11,422 actual at October 2010: in well-known groups 1,400 of these moths, 33 species of dragonflies/damselflies and 34 species of butterfly).
-Many more remain to be found.
+In 2010, Regan et al. confirmed there to be at least 11,422 species of insect in Ireland.
+O’Connor (1997) estimated up to 16,000 insects may be present.
 Six checklists of the Irish insect fauna have been published to date-Coleoptera, Lepidoptera, Diptera, Hymenoptera, and Hemiptera and small orders.
 The history and rationale of the lists is detailed by O'Connor.
 Spiders are represented by 378 species.

-Literature on other Irish land invertebrates can be accessed on the CEDaR Literature Database using the key words search facility.
-The site is regularly updated but gaps still exist.